TangoPush/nucleo-l432kc-quickstart/README.md

 # workaround: the current version of the cortex-debug doesn't allow you to specify the name of the gdb executable
 sudo ln -s /usr/bin/gdb-multiarch /usr/bin/arm-none-eabi-gdb
 ```

+## Run and Debug

+Just put a breakpoint where you want it and press F5